 FISH can be used to look for specific changes in chromosomes.
 It can be used on regular blood or bone marrow samples.
 It is very accurate and can usually provide results within a couple of days, which is why this test is now used in many medical centers.

-Using a bone marrow bipsy sample, the myeloma cells are purified and the genetic matieral is extracted.
-This test provides everything that the FISH test provides in terms of translocations, but also identifies gene “signatures” or genes that are turn on or off, or are over or under-expressed.
+Using a bone marrow biopsy sample, the leukemia cells are purified and the genetic material is extracted.
+This test provides everything that the FISH test provides in terms of translocations, but also identifies gene “signatures” or genes that are turned on or off, or are over or under-expressed.
 This provides redundant information from the FISH but looks at the myeloma at a molecular level and can test for 35,000 genes in a single test.
 Several facilities rely heavily on this test including UAMS and the University of Iowa.
 Not every doctor performs this test but it can provide valuable genetic information about the sub-type of myeloma, getting patients closer to personalized treatments.

 If an imaging study shows a potential tumor or other abnormality, an additional aspiration during the bone marrow biopsy can be performed.
 A fine needle aspiration (FNA) uses a very thin needle and an ordinary syringe to withdraw a small amount of tissue from a tumor or lymph node.
 If the tumor is deep inside the body, the needle can be guided while it is viewed on a computed tomography (CT) scan (see discussion of imaging tests later in this section).
 The main advantage of FNA is that it does not require surgery.
 The disadvantage is that in some cases the thin needle cannot remove enough tissue for a definite diagnosis.
 FNA can be useful in diagnosing cancers that have spread to nodes from other organs.